-- A. All intersections were determined using a 0.12% U3O8 cut-off at a minimum five metres composite, including a maximum of two metres of non-mineralised internal material.
-Intersections are downhole lengths and the true width of the intersections has not been calculated. - B. Results include eU_3O_8 results from gamma probing and geochemical results using ICPMS U3O8 G422M ppm.
+A. All intersections were determined using a 0.12% U3O8 cut-off at a minimum five metres composite, including a maximum of two metres of non-mineralised internal material.
+Intersections are down-hole lengths and the true width of the intersections has not been calculated.

+B. Results are restricted to eU_3O_8 results from gamma probing.